 If you’re into Windows Phone, this is the application for you.
 It’s available only on Windows 8/10.
 I think the design needs more polishing.
 If you don’t like the style of Windows 8/10, you won’t like it.
 It’s more simple comparing to the above three applications.
 And, thus some advanced features are not there.
 I guess it won’t be the first choice for many.

 It’s beautiful, simple, fast, and affordable.
-For simple use, it’s very convenient.
+It’s convenient for simple use.
 Yet it’s mainly a cloud app, it’s available on multiple platforms.
 Importing QIF files was painful.
 I only fear its exporting feature; what if I changed my mind and wanted to leave the app for another?!
 Tags can work as sub categories – not my preferred way.
 Reports isn’t as advance as in other apps.

 Do you track your expenses or stick to budgets?
 What is the app you use?